Midnightlight/Raspberry_AppDev/README.md

 --------------------------------
-# Acoustic Sensor using Raspberry Pi 3
+# Acoustic Sensor Using Raspberry Pi 3
 --------------------------------

 ## This is application development ver 1.1